Camden Chat: An SB Nation Community

 • When discussing the Orioles, swearing and/or cursing is permitted, but try to keep it out of subject lines so it doesn't show up on the front page.

-This is a bit trickier, and this is the section we may need to revise a bit.
-There is limited room for FanPosts, and they have the most prominent placement on the site, so it's important that they be great.
+FanPosts are your outlet for providing your Orioles opinion and analysis.
+There is limited room for FanPosts, and they have prominent placement on the site, so it's important that they be great.
 Not just good, great.
 The FanPosts are the reason people keep coming back here—if they become crappy, the whole site suffers.

 To make room for less-focused commentary on the site, we have also have FanShots and Open Threads.
 Anything that can't adhere to the guidelines below belongs in one of these two places.